-Shapley Value - Definition
+Shapley Value - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 Table of ContentsWhat is Shapley Value?How is the Shapley Value Used?
 Example of Shapely Value in PracticeAcademic Research Shapley Value

 The Shapely Value is a gaming theory that posits that gains and losses (costs) of a game should be distributed fairly amount all the actors who worked collaboratively.
 This theory is a solution theory used in a context where there is cooperation or coalition amongst all the actors in a particular task.
 The Shapely Value was introduced in 1951 by Lloyd Shapley, whom the theory was named after.
 As a solution concept, the Shapely value is used in scenarios when the contributions of the actors that work cooperatively are unequal.
 The Shapely value aims to assign gains and costs to all actors fairly.

 How is the Shapley Value Used?